Bruce Highway interchange at Roys Road and Bells Creek Road

 The upgrade will allow for the closure of the existing at-grade intersections at Roys Road and Bells Creek Road.

-Construction will start in October 2013 and be completed in about 18 months, weather permitting.
+Construction started in October 2013 and will be completed in about 18 months, weather permitting.

 Golding Contractors Pty Ltd has been engaged to construct the new interchange.